ruuda/blog/posts/writing-a-path-tracer-in-rust-part-5-tonemapping.md

 subheader: Tonemapping
 part: 5
 date: 2014-08-24
+synopsis: Rust’s advanced type can express a rendering pipeline in a safer way than C++.
 ---

 As a learning exercise, I am porting the [Luculentus][luculentus] spectral path tracer to [Rust][rust].